-Markov Chain: Introduction to Stochastic Process, Probability Vectors, Stochastic matrices, Regular stochastic matrices, Markov chains, Higher transition probabilities, Stationary distribution of Regular Markov chains and absorbing states.
+Markov Chain: Introduction to Stochastic Process, Probability Vectors, Stochastic matrices, Regular stochastic matrices, Markov chains, Higher transition probabilities, Stationary distribution of Regular

+Markov chains and absorbing states.

-Text Book: 1-3.4, 4.1 to 4.3, Text book: 3-31.2
+Text Book:1, 3.4, 4.1 to 4.3, Reference book:3, 31.2

-Statistical Inference 1: Introduction, sampling distribution, standard error, testing of hypothesis, levels of significance, test of significances, confidence limits, simple sampling of attributes, test of significance for large samples, comparison of large samples.
+Statistical Inference:1Introduction, sampling distribution, standard error, testing of hypothesis, levels of significance, test of significances, confidence limits, simple sampling of attributes, test of significance for large samples, comparison of large samples

-Text Book:2 - 27.1 to 27.8
+Text Book:2,27.1 to 27.8

-Statistical Inference 2: Sampling variables, central limit theorem and confidences limit for unknown mean.
-Test of Significance for means of two small samples, students 't' distribution, Chi-square distribution as a test of goodness of fit, F- Distribution.
+Statistical Inference:2 Sampling variables, central limit theorem and confidences limit for unknown mean.
+Test of Significance for means of two small samples, students't' distribution, Chi-square distribution as a test of goodness of fit, F-Distribution.

-Text Book:1 - 8.1 to 8.5, and 9.4 Text Book:2 - 27.13 to 27.19
+Text Book:1, 8.1 to 8.5, and 9.4 Text Book:2, 27.13 to 27.19

 Design of Experiments & ANOVA: Principles of experimentation in design, Analysis of completely randomized design, randomized block design.
-The ANOVA Technique, Basic Principle of ANOVA, One-way ANOVA, Two-way ANOVA, Latin-square Design, and Analysis of Co-Variance.
+The ANOVA Technique, Basic Principle of ANOVA, Oneway ANOVA, Two-way ANOVA, Latin-square Design, and Analysis of Co-Variance.

-Text Book:1 - 13.1 to 13.3, 13.11 Text Book:4 - 12.4 to 12.6
+Text Book:1,13.1 to13.3, 13.11 Reference Book:4,12.4 to 12.6

+At the end of the course, the student will be able to;

-- CO1: Explain the basic concepts of probability, random variables, probability distribution & apply suitable probability distribution models for the given scenario.
-(PO -1,2,3) - CO2: Apply the notion of a discrete-time Markov chain and n-step transition probabilities to solve the given problem.
-(PO 1,2,3) - CO3: Use statistical methodology and tools in the engineering problem-solving process.
-(PO 1,2,3) - CO4: Compute the confidence intervals for the mean of the population.
-(PO 1,2,3) - CO5: Apply the ANOVA test related to engineering problems.
-(PO -1,2,3)
+CO1:Explain the basic concepts of probability, random variables, probability distribution & apply suitable probability distribution models for the given scenario.
+(PO - 1,2,3,PSO - 1,2)

+CO2: Apply the notion of a discrete-time Markov chain and n-step transition probabilities to solve the given proble.
+(PO - 1,2,3, PSO - 1,2)

+CO3: Use statistical methodology and tools in the engineering problem-solving process.
+(PO -1,2,3, PSO -1,2)

+CO4:Compute the confidence intervals for the mean of the population.
+(PO - 1,2,3, PSO - 1,2)

+CO5: Apply the ANOVA test related to engineering problems.
+(PO - 1, 2, 3, PSO - 1, 2)